UKCloud/openstack-migration-helper-scripts/README.md

 ABCDEFG123-security.csv

 #### To import the configuration to a new project:

-Source the RC file for the new project ensuring it has access to the /tmp directory where the files were created.
+Source the rc file for the new project, ensuring it has access to the /tmp directory where the files were created.

-Then run;
+Then run:

 network_secgroup_mover.py -s "{SourceProjectID}" -r "{SourceRegionID}" -d "{DestinationProjectID}" -p "import"

-eg.
+For example:

 source destproject.rc

 python network_secgroup_mover.py -s "{SourceProjectID}" -r "{SourceRegionID}" -d "{DestinationProjectID}" -p "import"